 DESTRUCTION OF PROPERTY

 Damaging, destroying, defacing, or tampering with University property or the property of any person is prohibited.
-Any person found to have violated this policy shall be subject to University sanctions.

 During meal times, the dining commons area can only be entered by individuals who have successfully scanned as traditional residents, used their meal card, or paid for that individual meal.
 Students enjoy a buffet-style experience where they are able to partake in multiple dining options.
 However, students are not allowed to take anything out of the dining area, with exception of either one to-go cup or a piece of fruit.